geoffyli/agent-assisted-learning-kit/src/commands/learning-plan.md

 You are helping the user create a structured learning plan from their completed specification.
 Follow these phases exactly:

+- When filling the `learning-plan-template.md`, make sure to remove the instructional comments (i.e., the text within `<!-- -->`) from the template.

 ---

 ## INPUT PARAMETER PROCESSING